It doesn’t take a negative personality to wonder about the state of our world.

 Mass killings, natural disasters, war, political upheavals and closer to home—divorce rates, illness and financial devastation shake up even the most balanced individual.

-The constant headlines of murders and job loss, ISIS and global warming, natural disasters and economic crisis only intensify the feeling of being out of control.
+The constant headlines of murders and job loss, wars and global warming, natural disasters and economic crisis only intensify the feeling of being out of control.
 Predictions of more, along with masses of people forecasting doom and gloom, creates added fear and anxiety to our already traumatized world.

 Like most of us, you’re probably questioning How do I stay balanced and what can I do?

 Well, let’s first start with what not to do.

 While it’s tempting to have repeated water cooler conversations about the gory snippets of “did you hear what happened?” and spread fears of “what’s next for this world?”, actually doing so contributes to the overall negativity and stress of your inner world.

 Psychology Today reports the brain takes a mere 90 seconds to fully process a traumatic event we hear about (not personally experience) from beginning to end.